jwfromm/tvm/apps/huggingface/README.md

 * --run_sparse is a flag that benchmarks a block sparse version of the model when set.
 This only works when `platform = cpu`.
 * --bs_r sets the block size for sparsity.
 Defaults to `16`.
 * --sparsity determines the percentage of zero parameters to test.
 Defaults `0.85`.
 Higher sparsity will yield larger speedups.

+# PruneBert Support
+This demo now enables speedups on prepruned HuggingFace models out of the box!
+To run a pruned BERT model call the script as follows:
+`python hf_demo.py --name huggingface/prunebert-base-uncased-6-finepruned-w-distil-squad --run_sparse`
+You should find that using TVM's sparse computation speeds up model execution by something like 2-4X.
+You can also try playing around with the block size setting (`--bs_r`) as different block sizes may work well on different CPUs.
+Note that this is being run with the **real bert weights**, not simulated sparse weights as in the unpruned models.